Spamalot: Reactions by Monty Python members

 The show has had mixed reactions from Idle's former colleagues in Monty Python.

 Terry Gilliam, in an audio interview, describes it as "Python-lite".
 He later told the BBC News, "It helps with the pension fund, and it helps keep Python alive.
 As much as we'd like to pull the plug on the whole thing it carries on – it's got a life of its own."

 Terry Jones – who co-directed the original film with Gilliam – expressed his opinions forthrightly in May 2005: "Spamalot is utterly pointless.
 It's full of air … Regurgitating Python is not high on my list of priorities."
 However, when asked whether he liked Spamalot during an interview with Dennis Daniel on 98.5 WBON-FM The Bone shortly after the musical's opening on Broadway, Jones said, "Well, I thought it was terrific good fun.
 It's great to see the audience loving it.
 I suppose I had reservations as far as … well … the idea of doing scenes from a film on stage.
 I just don’t get the point of it.
 They do them terribly well … I mean, they really are good … but I just quite don’t understand what that's about.
 It isn’t really 'Python.'
 It is very much Eric."
 Jones went on to say, "I think the best parts of the musical are the new things.
-For instance, when they do the Andrew Lloyd Webber take-off and this girl comes in and sings 'Whatever Happened to My Part' since she hasn’t appeared since the opening number and she's really furious!
+For instance, when they do the Andrew Lloyd Webber take-off and this girl comes in and sings 'Whatever [sic] Happened to My Part' since she hasn’t appeared since the opening number and she's really furious!
 That is one of the great moments where the show really comes alive for me."

 In an October 2006 interview, Michael Palin said, "We’re all hugely delighted that Spamalot is doing so well.
 Because we’re all beneficiaries!
 It's a great show.
 It's not 'Python' as we would have written it.
 But then, none of us would get together and write a 'Python' stage show.
 Eric eventually ran out of patience and said, 'Well, I’ll do it myself then.'
 He sent us bits and songs and all that and we said, 'Yeah, that's all right, have a go.'
 But its success is so enormous that it took us all by surprise, including Eric, and now we’re just proud to be associated with it, rather pathetically."

 When asked by a Las Vegas Review-Journal reporter in 2008 if he had to be persuaded to provide the recorded voice of God in the musical, John Cleese said, "Yeah, that's right.
 And in the end I think Spamalot turned out splendidly.
 It's had a tremendous run.
 I defy anyone to go and not have a really fun evening.
 It's the silliest thing I’ve ever seen and I think Eric did a great job."

 The last verse of the "Finland"/"Fisch Slapping Dance" was incorporated into Spam sketch for the 2014 reunion show Monty Python Live (Mostly).